 Ingredients

-- ⅔ cup dill pickle spears, chopped + 1 tablespoon pickle brine from the jar
+- 1 tablespoon pickle brine liquid from pickle jar

 Instructions